 If you have received a Request for Evidence (RFE), a Notice of Intent to Deny (NOID) or Notice of Intent to Revoke (NOIR), or a Denial from U.S. Citizenship and Immigration Services (USCIS) after filing a petition for an adopted child, we may be able to help.
 Our staff has extensive experience with analyzing and petitioning for immigration benefits stemming from complex international adoptions.

-Through our extended consultation service, we will evaluate the facts of your case and your supporting documentation and give you a candid assessment of the likelihood of successfully responding to a request or contesting USCIS’s decision.
+Through our [sc: “extended consult PDF link”], we will evaluate the facts of your case and your supporting documentation and give you a candid assessment of the likelihood of successfully responding to a request or contesting USCIS’s decision.
 In some situations, we may advise clients to accept a denial and re-file with new or additional evidence, supported by a legal letter brief.
 Others call for a precisely written and well-researched response or an I-290B USCIS Motion to Re-open Decision to Deny filing.
 We are experienced in gathering the proper to present your case in the way most likely to secure an immigration benefit for your child.

 Habitual Residency Determination Requests